nobu-g/DebounceMac/README.md

 You can easily custermize debounce delay configuration by editting JSON file.
 Once you run this program, it creates config file `~/Library/DebounceMac/config.json`.
-By default, debounce delay(acceptable input interval) of all keys are set to 100ms and you can change this setting.
+By default, debounce delay(acceptable input interval) of all keys is set to 100ms and you can change this setting.

 For example, `example.json` below means

-- debounce delay of all keys except "R" are set to 100ms
+- debounce delay of all keys except "R" is set to 100ms
 - debounce delay of "R" is 120ms.
 - debounce delay of "Space" is 200ms only when "Option" key is down and "Shift" key is up.